rizkidoank/rizkidoank/README.md

   - Have a big dream to give contributions in above areas
   - I am open for discussion, and collaboration in mentioned areas
 - Currently living at Singapore.
 But, I miss Indonesia already 🇮🇩
+- I'm open for new opportunity early 2024, will be in 🇮🇩 and prefer remote.

 ## Contact Me
 - 💼 [LinkedIn](https://www.linkedin.com/in/rizkidoank/)